TwinLizzie/NGnoidTV/NGNUITY.md

 What lies ahead is a very decadent and dystopian landscape, and you know it.
 Death would be preferable than working under such a system.
 Unless you prepare for it, it's going to hit you like a train in a way that you will never recover from.
 I'd rather be prepared than naive.

-### You will be mocked and shunned for being Anti-work
+### Weaknesses and Strengths of the Antiwork movement

-Which is why it is important to build emotional and economic self-reliance.
+Let's face it - you're going to be ridiculed for being Anti-work, which is why it is important to build emotional and economic self-reliance.
 Not [just] economic self-reliance.
 Having a robot companion to compensate for extended periods of solitude and alienation would be an advantage.

-Still better than continuing to feed a decadent, filthy, collapsing dystopia.
+It's still better than continuing to feed a decadent, filthy, collapsing dystopia.
 Stop caring what people think.
 In fact - just delete social media, and learn to walk alone for a while.

-People seem to have more respect for those who commit Suicide than those who simply drop out of the system.
+People seem to have more respect for those who commit suicide than those who simply drop out of the system.
 Those people are so reliant on validation from the system - they will fight to their deaths in order to defend it.
 The Protestant work ethic continues to haunt even the most ardent and fantatical leftists to this day.

 We've already seen it with the downfall of the r/Antiwork movement.
 They seemed to almost be [ashamed] of the things they believe in, to the point of actively watering down everything that comes out of their mouths.